Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 reasons that customers hang up

 Types of inbound calls include those for tech support, sales inquiries, complaints, contract renewals, billing, and more.
-Oh, and inbound calls don’t always have to be “calls” either—as in on the telephone—inbound calls can also include inquiries via live chat, email, and even social media.
+Oh, and inbound calls don’t always have to be “calls” either—as in on the telephone—inbound calls can also include inquiries via live chat, email, video call and even social media.

 If you’re thinking about your inbound calling strategy (or lack thereof), look no further.
 In this post, we’ll look at: